History of sport in China: Mao’s policy that emphasizes sports

-During Mao’s rule in China from 1949 to 1976, sports were first seen as a militarized and socialist movement in which all men and women were required to take part.
+During the Mao Zedong era of the People’s Republic of China (1949 to 1976), sports were first seen as a militarized and socialist movement in which all men and women were required to take part.
 Mao felt it was imperative to build people’s health in order to maintain and defend the nation.
 Sports inspired a collective work effort that united the country in the spirit of socialism allowing women to gain greater equality.
 In 1952, at the June inaugural meeting of the All-China Sports Federation, he called on the Chinese people to “Develop physical culture and sport, and strengthen the physique of the people.”
 In 1953, during a speech on behalf of the Presidium of the Second National Congress of the New Democratic Youth League of China, Mao said: “Now we must make sure that everybody, including workers, peasants, soldiers, students and cadres, can keep fit.
 Of course, it does not necessarily mean that if you are in good health you will be good at study, for study must be done in the proper way… Now it is necessary to arrange some recreation for which there must be time and facilities, and this end should be firmly grasped too.
 The Party Central Committee has decided to cut down the number of meetings and study hours, and you must see to it that this decision is carried out.
 Challenge anyone who refuses to do so.
 In short, young people should be able to keep fit, study well and work well.”

 Gender Equality Maoist Era

 Chinese female athletes were able to step into the role of the “woman warrior,” a figure that won glory for the nation during the Maoist period.
 This figure of the female warriors (wudan) has existed down the centuries and is a stock character in martial arts novels (wuxia xiaoshuo) and other literary texts, and operas (wuxi).
 Rural women were at the forefront of this movement due to their predisposition in the countryside bringing them towards sports.
 This is due to Chinese sport typically being associated with lower class individuals, especially peasants, in the historically hierarchical male dominated society.
 Secondly, the very nature of peasant labor requires a strong physique and mental toughness, typically associated with rural women during the Cultural Revolution.
 Through Mao’s movement, women gained respect across the country but still fought for the rights to full equality.
 Lou Dapeng, Vice-President of the Chinese Track and Field association, is reported as saying that “It has been our policy to concentrate on women's sports.”
-The swimming Coach Chen Yungpeng also said that “the outstanding achievements made by female athletes… have encouraged Chinese sports authorities to channel more funds and manpower to women's events than to mens, resulting in wider participation and higher technical standards among women.”
+The swimming Coach Chen Yungpeng also said that “the outstanding achievements made by female athletes… have encouraged Chinese sports authorities to channel more funds and manpower to women's events than to men's, resulting in wider participation and higher technical standards among women.”